Yingtian-Liu/BUGFInv/README.md

 3. Test your changes thoroughly
 4. Submit a pull request with detailed documentation

-## 📄 License
+## 📄 Copyright Notice

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This code is the companion implementation of the research paper **"BUGFInv: Bayesian Uncertainty-Aware Gradient Fusion for 3D Prestack Three-Parameter Inversion"**.
+The manuscript is currently under review in an academic journal.

+Prior to the formal publication of the paper, the code is provided for academic research reference only.
+For any usage inquiries or collaboration interests, please contact the author through GitHub Issues.

 ## 📧 Contact and Support